launchableinc/cli/docs/optimizing-test-execution/subsetting-tests.md

 ### Maven

-To select a meaningful subset of tests, tprovide the test source roots so the CLI can find all test classes:
+To select a meaningful subset of tests, provide the test source roots so the CLI can find all test classes:

 ```bash
 launchable subset \